 Investing in companies that aim to make you money.
-The only objective is that over time it aims to keep growing your money.
-The money may not support companies that you agree with or that are in the best interest of future generations.
+The only objective is to keep growing your money, over time.
+The money may not support companies that you agree with, or that are in the best interest of future generations.

 The Big Exchange only offers rated investments where we can see that they are having a meaningful and measurable positive impact on the world.
 These investments aim to deliver you a financial return as well as help both people and the planet.

 Here are three simple things to consider before investing:

 Making money is not guaranteed so make sure you are not investing money you rely on for day-to-day life.

 Any debt you have on things like credit cards, overdrafts and short-term loans could cost you more than investing will make you.
 Look into paying this down first before investing.

 Change doesn’t happen overnight!
 Set a long term goal and don’t tinker too much - especially when markets look rocky (selling at a loss is rarely best).
 Remember: the longer you leave your money invested the better.

 If you are new to the world of investing, putting some of your money into a fund might seem daunting: but it doesn’t have to be.